RPN Regulators

 Visit their website at www.nscn.ca.

-Visit their website at crnpei.ca
+Visit their website at peicnm.ca.

-The College of Registered Nurses of Newfoundland and Labrador (CRNNL) is the regulatory body for all registered nurses (RNs) and nurse practitioners (NPs) in the province.
+The Newfoundland and Labrador College of Nurses (NLCN) is the regulatory body for all Licensed Practical Nurses, Registered Nurses, Nurse Practitioners, and Registered Psychiatric Nurses in the province.
 The primary mandate of the College is public protection.
 The College achieves this by ensuring that all RNs and NPs meet the requirements for registration and annual licensure, and by promoting standards for safe, competent and ethical nursing practice.

-Visit their website at crnnl.ca.
+Visit their website at nlcn.ca.

 Government of Yukon, Professional Licensing & Regulatory Affairs